UMEP-dev/UMEP-Docs/docs/source/pre-processor/Urban Heat Island UWG Prepare.rst

 * Introduction:
     The **Urban Weather Generator** (UWG) tool is an implementation of the `Ladybug <https://github.com/ladybug-tools/uwg>`__ application with the same name.
 The `original Urban Weather Generator <http://urbanmicroclimate.scripts.mit.edu/uwg.php>`__ was developed by Bruno Bueno for `his PhD thesis at MIT <https://dspace.mit.edu/handle/1721.1/59107>`__.
 Since this time, it has been validated 3 times and has been `enhanced by Aiko Nakano <https://dspace.mit.edu/handle/1721.1/108779>`__.
 In 2016, Joseph Yang also `improved the engine and added a range of building templates <https://dspace.mit.edu/handle/1721.1/107347>`__.
 For more detailed information on UWG, follow the links above.

     The pre-processor UWG Prepare can be used to prepare input data for the `UWG in UMEP <UWG>` or elsewhere.
-THis plugin generateds a **uwg**-file for each area that should modelled.
-An example of such a file can be found `here <https://github.com/ladybug-tools/uwg/blob/master/resources/initialize_singapore.uwg>`__ This plugin make use of other UMEP pre-processors that is used to gather spatial information required.
+This plugin generates a **uwg**-file for each area that should modelled.
+An example of such a file can be found `here <https://github.com/ladybug-tools/uwg/blob/master/resources/initialize_singapore.uwg>`__ This plugin make use of other UMEP pre-processors that gather spatial information required for UWG.

 * Related Preprocessors, Processors and Postprocessors `UWGReclassifier`, `LandCoverFraction(Grid)`, `MorphometricCalculator(Grid)`, `UWG`, `UWGAnalyser`